 Going through a tough time?
 Have an immediate crisis?
 Need help with an ongoing mental health concern?
 Get help today with Student Counseling Services (SCS) by making a live appointment for a screening or reviewing our self-help guides.

-For assistance after office hours, contact your RD immediately or call LUPD at (434) 592-3911, and they will connect you with Student Counseling Services.
+For emergency assistance after office hours, please contact your RD or call the LUPD emergency line at (434) 592-3911.